In this article we’ll cover the specific steps required to obtain a Part 107 waiver for flying your drone at night.

 Airspace Authorizations and Airspace Waivers

-On the other hand, requesting airspace authorization or an airspace waiver means that you are asking to operate / fly in controlled airspace, or for drone pilots, Class B, C, D, or lateral E-at-surface.
+On the other hand, requesting airspace authorization or an airspace waiver means that you are asking to operate / fly in Class B, C, D, or lateral E-at-surface controlled airspace.

 According to FAA.gov: